Karl Maria Stadler (1888 – nach 1943), Public domain, via Wikimedia Commons

-Following the decision agreed at Copenhagen in Denmark in 1911, International Women's Day was honoured the first time in Austria, Denmark, Germany and Switzerland on 19 March.
+Following the decision agreed at Copenhagen in Denmark in 1911, International Women's Day was honored the first time in Austria, Denmark, Germany and Switzerland on 19 March.
 More than one million women and men attended IWD rallies campaigning for women's rights to work, vote, be trained, to hold public office and end discrimination.
 However less than a week later on March 25, the tragic 'Triangle Fire' in New York City took the lives of more than 140 working women, most of them Italian and Jewish immigrants.
-This disastrous event drew significant attention to working conditions and labour legislation in the United States that became a focus of subsequent International Women's Day events.
+This disastrous event drew significant attention to working conditions and labor legislation in the United States that became a focus of subsequent International Women's Day events.
 1911 also saw women's Bread and Roses campaign.

 On the eve of World War I campaigning for peace, Russian women observed their first International Women's Day on February 23, the last Sunday in February.
 Following discussions, International Women's Day was agreed to be marked annually on March 8 that translated in the widely adopted Gregorian calendar from February 23 - and this day has remained the global date for International Women's Day ever since.
 In 1914, further women across Europe held rallies to campaign against the war and to express women's solidarity.
 For example, in London in the United Kingdom there was a march from Bow to Trafalgar Square in support of women's suffrage on March 8, 1914.
 Sylvia Pankhurst was arrested in front of Charing Cross station on her way to speak in Trafalgar Square.

 On the last Sunday of February, Russian women began a strike for "Bread and Peace" in response to the death of over 2 million Russian soldiers in World War 1.
 Opposed by political leaders, the women continued to strike until four days later the Czar was forced to abdicate and the provisional Government granted women the right to vote.
 The date the women's strike commenced was Sunday February 23 on the Julian calendar then in use in Russia.
 This day on the Gregorian calendar in use elsewhere was March 8.